kristanhilby/kristanhilby.github.io/_teaching/2_project.md

 > "This workshop has renewed my interest in engineering...
 My time in the workshop has been a great experience and something I will always remember." -[Duaji, student](https://www.linkedin.com/pulse/rvis-massachusetts-institute-technology-mit-host-successful-wehbe/?trackingId=Ro0xORg%2BTxOk8zTJlCu49w%3D%3D)

 <h4 id="lessonslearned_ch" style="text-align: center;">Lessons Learned</h4>
+- To enhance student engagement with technically dense material, it is beneficial to build their passion around the subject matter (e.g., build a robot and play with it before learning kinematics)
+- Scaffolding the content for a broad range of experiences is challenging, but highly rewarding,
+- Students who demonstrate rapid mastery of the material can contribute to the engagement of their peers by assuming teaching roles,
+- Implementing friendly competition proves to be an effective strategy for fostering student engagement.